-Saudi Health Council And Boehringer Ingelheim Join Forces To Strengthen Mental Health Policies In The Kingdom
+Saudi Health Council and Boehringer Ingelheim Join Forces to Strengthen Mental Health Policies in the Kingdom

-Boehringer Ingelheim, one of the world's leading Pharmaceutical companies, announced the signing of a Memorandum of Understanding (MoU) with the Saudi health Council to reassess mental health policies and enhance related services in the Kingdom.
+(MENAFN- Weber Shandwick) Riyadh, Kingdom of Saudi Arabia – 06 January 2025: Boehringer Ingelheim, one of the world’s leading pharmaceutical companies, announced the signing of a Memorandum of Understanding (MoU) with the Saudi Health Council to reassess mental health policies and enhance related services in the Kingdom.
 The MoU was signed on 12 December 2024 by Dr. Mushabab Al Assiri, Acting Director General of Health Economics and Policies at Saudi Health Council, and Abdallah Hamed, General Manager & Head of Human Pharma Saudi Arabia, Gulf and East Africa (SAGEA) at Boehringer Ingelheim, during an official ceremony.

 The partnership highlights the importance of collaboration between public and private sector entities to achieve common goals and advance national agendas, including community health and wellbeing.